spacetelescope/stsynphot_refactor/docs/source/index.rst

 If you have questions about this module, send email to ``help[at]stsci.edu``.

 **Dependencies:**
-  - astropy 0.2 or higher
+  - astropy 0.3 or higher
   - numpy 1.5.1 or higher
-  - pysynphot 3.0.0.dev or higher
+  - synphot 3.0.0.dev or higher

 Modules